-- Determine the organisational measures best suited to your organisation, and the documents required
+- Determine the organizational measures best suited to your organization and the documents required

-- Centralise all information and documents relating to personal data protection: record of processing activities, record of data subject requests, etc.
+- Centralize all information and documents relating to personal data protection: a record of processing activities, a record of data subject requests, etc.

-- Centralise documents that impact data protection: terms & conditions of an IT host, service contract with the HRIS, etc.
+- Centralize documents that impact data protection: terms & conditions of an IT host, service contract with the HRIS, etc.

 - Demonstrate your compliance to customers and data protection authorities by easily exporting all accountability documents in a single file

 - Map your data processing

 - Determine the purposes of the processing activities

 - Inform your employees

 - Retain personal data for the appropriate period

 Accountability is one of the key new ideas introduced by the GDPR and one of its core principles.
 It can be summed up: an organization that processes personal data must demonstrate, at the first request of the authorities, that it complies with GDPR requirements.